PostHog/posthog.com/contents/docs/privacy/gdpr-compliance.md

 If you are self-hosting PostHog on a server outside the EU and are collecting EU user data, you should anonymize any of those users' personal data.

-If you are using PostHog Cloud in any country, we also recommend you anonymize any EU user data, as PostHog Cloud is hosted in the US.
+If you are using PostHog Cloud US, we also recommend you anonymize any EU user data.

 The PostHog [Property Filter app](https://posthog.com/apps/property-filter) allows you to anonymize user data to ensure you stay compliant with GDPR in both cases.